 How to Get a Police Report for a Car Accident

 Car accidents are never simple incidents.
-From medical treatment to court cases, there are many steps behind settling an accident’s aftermath.
-However, there’s one crucial step that many drivers may not know—filing a police report.
+From medical treatment to insurance claims, there are many steps behind settling an accident's aftermath.
+However, there's one crucial step that many drivers may not know about — filing a police report.

 For car accidents, a police report acts as an impartial record of the incident.
-These reports include every bit of important information on the car accident, from location to camera footage.
-Down the line, a police report can help you resolve any car accident settlements, lawsuits, or insurance claims—i.e., possible financial compensation for your losses.
+These reports include the important information on the car accident — from location to camera footage.
+Down the line, a police report can support your settlement, lawsuit, or insurance claim — i.e., possible compensation for your losses.

 #1 Contact the Police